VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 to annotate at, do not change it, and make the boxes as perfect as possible at this threshold.
 Export a new detection csv (File->Export Tracks) after correcting as many boxes as you can.
-Lastly, feed this into the ground-up `detector training example`_, with the one diference being that you need to set whatever threshold you set in the train .sh file you choose to use.
+Lastly, feed this into the ground-up `detector training example`_, with the one diference being that you need to set whatever threshold you set in the train .sh file you used.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_20_edited_detections.png
    :scale: 30